Penetration TestJan Kahmen5 min read

 Conclusion

 Protecting web applications is essential today.
-To help you do this, there are a variety of (free) tools to ensure the security of your own applications.
-These are usually easy to install and use to identify security risks or data leaks.
-However, this is only half the battle.
-Because in order to protect your own applications in the best possible way, these identified vulnerabilities must also be remedied.
+To support you in this effort, a wide variety of (free) tools are available for verifying the security of your applications.
+These are generally easy to install and use, helping you identify security risks and data leaks.
+However, this is only half the battle — to protect your applications as effectively as possible, the identified vulnerabilities must also be remediated.